aralroca/next-translate/docs/USING_CUSTOM_SERVER.md

 ## 3. Add the i18n middleware

-You should add the `i18nMiddleware` in order to add the language and allow to render the pages behind the `/{lang}` prefix.
+You should add the `i18nMiddleware` to handle all i18n routes.

 ```js
 const express = require('express')